-Dog bite victims typically have four years from the date of the dog bite to file a personal injury lawsuit.
-If you don’t file a claim within four years, you’ll be barred from recovering any compensation at all.
+Dog bite victims typically have two years from the date of the dog bite to file a personal injury lawsuit based on negligence.
+You could have longer if your case is based on strict liability.
+If you don’t file a claim within the time limits, you’ll be barred from recovering any compensation at all.

 Schedule a Free Consultation With Our Port St. Lucie Dog Bite Lawyers